Best Budget Racing Wheels 2024

 Compatibility: PS4, PS5, PC

 You get a 270-degree rotation here, with completely adjustable dead zones via the companion application.
 You can also set up four different profiles using the app.
-Therefore, you can switch between driving setups with ease depending on the game you're playing, thus avoiding having to manually adjust your settings every time.
+Therefore, you can easily switch between driving setups depending on the game you're playing, thus avoiding having to manually adjust your settings every time.

 The wheel also features paddle shifters, its own D-pad, and adjustable buttons which you can assign to some of your most-used in-game mechanics using the companion app.